Getting Started

 # Fix all applications

-pnpm lint:fix3.
+pnpm lint:fix:all3.
 Code Formatting

 # Format specific application